Orgasmic dysfunction is when a person has trouble reaching an orgasm despite sexual arousal and stimulation.

 - Situational orgasmic dysfunction, when a person cannot orgasm in certain situations or with certain kinds of stimulation.
 This type of orgasmic dysfunction is the most common.

 Orgasmic dysfunction can affect both males and females but is more common in females.
-Researchers estimate that female orgasmic disorder, which is recurrent orgasmic dysfunction, may affect between 11 to 41 percent of women.
+Researchers estimate that female orgasmic disorder, which is recurrent orgasmic dysfunction, may affect between

 The North American Menopause Society report that 5 percent of all women have difficulty achieving orgasm.